Table of contents

 This is generally measured by economic indicators such as the gross domestic product (GDP), employment data, manufacturing activity, the prices of goods, etc.

-Broadly speaking, the economy is strong and the RBA is trying to slow it down to bring inflation under control, but currently, everybody who wants a job can get a job and this will underpin our housing markets even if the economy falters a little moving forward.
+While the RBA has been trying to slow our economy down to bring inflation under control, currently, everybody who wants a job can get a job and this will underpin our housing markets even if the economy falters a little moving forward.

 5. Population growth

-While population growth has always been a key driver supporting our property markets, the influx has pushed our supply/demand balance off-kilter and is key to the increase in housing prices and the shortage of rental properties.
+While population growth has always been a key driver supporting our property markets, the influx over the last few yearshas pushed our supply/demand balance off-kilter and is key to the increase in housing prices and the shortage of rental properties.

 6. Availability of credit